Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 4.a.
 Describe how Nanopore sequencing works (use bullet points).
 (8 pts)

 MinION is a product that uses Nanopores for sequencing [video](https://nanoporetech.com/products/minion).
 While the error rate with Nanopore technology is between 5-10%. [additional Link](https://f1000research.com/articles/6-760/v1).
-This tool can be used to sequence and assemble a human genome[additional link] (https://www.nature.com/articles/nbt.4060).
+This tool can be used to sequence and assemble a human genome
+[additional link](https://www.nature.com/articles/nbt.4060).
 Now brefiely examine the various products sequencing technology from illumina [link](https://www.illumina.com/systems/sequencing-platforms/comparison-tool.html).

 4.b.
 How are NGS and Nanopore sequencing different?
 (4 pts)